gabrielcancel/google-data-analyst-case-study/README.md

 ## Observation

-- The use of casuals is much higher on weekends especially on Saturdays, unlike members.
+- The use of casuals is much higher on weekends, especially on Saturdays, unlike members.
 - The casual use is much lower during the week unlike that of the members.
 The members are probably people who use bicycles to get to work.
 - Members have a preference for classic bikes.
-- The casuals are the only ones who used the docked bike.
+- The casuals are the only ones who use the docked bike.

 ### We want to plot the differences in duration between members and casuals